Affiliate links on Android Authority may earn us a commission. Learn more.

 To use Skype on a Chromebook, you can log in to the web app on the Skype website on Google Chrome.
 You can also download the Android app from the Play Store if your Chromebook supports Android apps, or the Linux app if your Chromebook supports Linux apps.

 JUMP TO KEY SECTIONS

 How to use Skype on Chromebook using the browser

 Chrome OS is all about the web, so using the browser is a simple way to get things done.
 Here’s how to use Skype for Chromebook via the Chrome browser.

 - Open your Chrome browser and navigate to the Skype website.

 - Log in using your username (or email account or phone number) and password.

 Once you’ve signed in, that’s it.
-You’re done.
 You’re now ready to use Skype to chat with friends, use video, add new contacts, and everything else you usually do — on a Chromebook.

 While Skype isn’t included out of the box, most modern Chromebooks now support Android apps, so you can fire up the Google Play Store and download it.